VirginiaLynne has been experimenting in the kitchen for almost 50 years. She loves to share her recipes, cooking tips, and reviews.

-I'm trying to reduce my sugar intake and tried these items out.
+I'm trying to reduce my sugar intake, so I tried out these sugar-free mixes and recipes.
 And now I'm here to share my experience with you!
 Here's what I'll go over:

 - Review of Sans Sucre Mixes

-- Recipe for Homemade No-Sugar, No-Fat Banana Bread
+- Recipe for Homemade No-Sugar Banana Bread (Optionally Fat-Free)

-Whether you are trying to cook for a diabetic, eat healthier meals, or are just trying to cut down on sugar, you may find it hard to make good desserts which satisfy a sweet tooth.
-One brand, Sans Sucre, has developed several mixes which can help.
+Whether you are trying to cook for a diabetic, eat healthier meals, or are just trying to cut down on sugar, you may find it hard to make good desserts that satisfy a sweet tooth.
+One brand, Sans Sucre, has developed several mixes that can help.
 Made with Stevia, these mixes offer low-fat versions of favorite treats like:

 - Chocolate Fudge Brownie

 - Apple Cinnamon Coffee Cake